-Parents will be given the Student Handbook at the beginning of each year that details due process rights and the process for filing a grievance.
+Parents will be given the Student Handbook at the beginning of each year that spells out the information on due process rights and the process for filing a grievance.
 In addition, if a student is suspended or at risk for expulsion, the parents will be informed in writing of their due process rights.
 Parents of students that are suspended (in school or out of school) will be contacted by an Administrator.
 In most cases, conferences with parents will occur at the school, or home site if preferred by the parent.